What business development KPIs are most important for growth? Well it depends on your stage of growth and industry sector.

 Consider stage of growth and business model when choosing KPIs to track.

 For example, NetSuite found that the operating cash flow was the most common KPI that management teams wanted to see updated regularly in the mid-pandemic summer of 2020.
-Following that, it was the current accounts receivable (found on your balance sheet) and equally, a measure of liquidity: the working capital (also known as the current ratio).
+Following that, it was the current accounts receivable (found on your balance sheet) and equally, a measure of liquidity: the working capital ratio.
+Now, not all of these will be your best measure of growth.

 Example KPIs for Business Development